-Input Parameters: xqaidval: (required) This input parameter is a value that has been
+Input Parameters: xqaidval: (required) This input parameter is a value that has been array.

-Output Parameters: .values:

-This parameter is passed by reference and is returned as an array.
 The value of the values array indicates the number of entries in the array.
 The entries are then ordered in numerical order in the values array.
 The array contains the DUZ for users along with an indicator of whether or not the alert has been deleted.